gajus/eslint-plugin-jsdoc/README.md

 Why are `boolean`, `number` and `string` exempt from starting with a capital letter?
 Let's take `string` as an example.
 In Javascript, everything is an object.
-The string Object has prototypes for string functions such as `.toUpperCase()`.
+The `String` object has prototypes for string functions such as `.toUpperCase()`.

 Fortunately we don't have to write `new String()` everywhere in our code.